sneakysneak/docs/pages/marketplaces/marketplace-deployment.md

 When a user clicks the **Integrations** button, your application server should make a Request towards the Cyclr REST API's `/v1.0/accounts/CYCLR_ACCOUNT_API_ID/marketplace` endpoint to obtain a **Marketplace URL**.
 The user can then be directed to this URL in their web browser.

+The **CYCLR_ACCOUNT_API_ID** used in the URL of the call tells Cyclr which Account to work against.
+If an Account doesn't already exist with that API ID, then Cyclr will create a *new* Account using that value as the API ID and the **AccountName** value provided in your Request.

 ### Request

 ```